ros-industrial-consortium/scan_n_plan_workshop/README.md

 - Plans robot motions to execute the tool path
 - Executes the process path

+## Core Packages

+- **snp_application** - Contains GUI application Qt widget and behavior tree plugin/configuration files
+- **snp_motion_execution** - Contains files to simulate robotic motion in Rviz
+- **snp_motion_planning** - Contains kinematic plugins, task configurations, planner parameters, and service calls necessary for motion planning using Tesseract
+- **snp_msgs** - Contains ROS message and service definitions for toolpaths used in Noether, generating toolpaths and motion plans, and executing motion plans using Tesseract
+- **snp_scanning** - Contains files to convert a yaml file into a robot scan path and to simulate industrial reconstruction
+- **snp_tpp** - Contains GUI widgets and source code for the region of interest selection mesh modifier and the SNP raster planner

 ## Build Setup

 1. Install the source dependencies after cloning this repository into a `colcon` workspace